Ronae243/info2180-lab1/README.md

 # info2180-lab1
 # INFO2180 Lab 1
-This is Lab 1 for <Ronae Johnson>
+This is Lab 1 for Ronae Johnson
-Of course, change <Ronae Johnson> to your actual name.
+## Branching
+Branching allows you to isolate development work without affecting other branches in the repository.
+Each repository has one default branch (usually called master), and can have multiple other branches.